336 The Camus complex at The New Yorker

 Does this mean anything more than that some writers and editors of The New Yorker think that affectless death – the acceptance of man’s absurd relation to the universe – is the ultra-cool mark of a real writer?
 Was the habit related to French nouvelle vague cinema?
 What does it owe to the upward cultural mobility of pulp fiction?
 If indebted to Evelyn Waugh’s The loved one (1948) or Joseph Heller’s Catch-22 (1961), why are all but one or two of these stories so devoid of humor?
 Do they reflect developments in the world outside literature?
 Is cool literature related to cool jazz?
 Did confusion over the war in Vietnam play a role?
 Was mankind drained unnoticed of empathy by war and genocide?
 Or, on the contrary, did people feel a greater need to take account of death in their lives after Auschwitz?
 What difference between 1941-1946 and 1968 – literary, cultural, historical, existential – can account for this uncomfortable need to show off an ability to take death itself in one’s stride?
 Why should crying over the death of a mother be considered an inferior, because maudlin or sentimental, subject for a writer?
 All I have are questions.

 © Gary Schwartz 2014.
-Published on the Schwartzlist on 12 December 2014.
+Published on the Schwartzlist on 12 December 2014 and kept up to date since.

 The above is related to my work earlier this year on the exhibition Emotions: pain and pleasure in Dutch painting of the Golden Age at the Frans Hals Museum in Haarlem.
 Why, I asked myself and was asked by others, has no museum ever devoted an exhibition to a subject that was of such obvious and far going importance to artists and writers on art?
 Part of my answer is a quotation from the catalogue of Rembrandt paintings by Horst Gerson in the very year of 1968, for which I served as Gerson’s editorial assistant.